 We're going to transition off of that.

-And in the meantime, too, we're we're working to get rid of airplanes and cows because of the flatulence and the impact of the CO2 gases.
+And in the meantime, too, we're working to get rid of airplanes and cows because of the flatulence and the impact of the CO2 gases.

 It's funny, but they're serious.

-Of course, the extension of all things socialist democratic extremists.
+You know, I'm watching last night on 60 Minutes, of course, the extension of all things socialist democratic extremists.

-I mean, and I understand you know, people have their points of view and they tell their kids about it, and their kids, you know, tend to adopt the value system of their parents and you know, suing the federal government.
+And their kids, you know, tend to adopt the value system of their parents and, you know, suing the federal government.

-We'll see how far that lawsuit goes, but it's been going on for I think four years, if I remember, I was half on the phone most of the time.
+If I remember, I was half on the phone most of the time.

 But so I'm watching this and I'm like, oh, I get it.